 "Right again."

-Through the course of a year, I take Coyote's buckskin bag of magical masks on several treks down the valley to the Table Rocks along the Rogue River ... the Ribs of the Animal ... the heart of our Takelma universe....
+Through the course of a year, I take Coyote's buckskin bag of magical masks on several treks down the valley to the Table Rocks along the Rogue River ... the Ribs of the Animal ... the heart of our Takelma universe.

 * * * * *

 The Rock People mask is the oldest mask in the bag.
-It is gray and brown and the eyes are large as if they have been open for a long time and have witnessed many amazing and profound events.
+It is gray and brown and the eyes are large, as if they have been open for a long time and have witnessed many amazing and profound events.
 The stories of the Rock People are so old that they survive in fragments.
 Some of these fragments are echoes of the first tellers.
 The memories of their stories are carved and painted on boulders and cliff faces.
-Before the Table Rocks stood at this place, their Rock ancestors lived here at Dat'gayawada, "alongside the earth's ribs."
+Before the Table Rocks stood at this place, their Rock ancestors lived here at Dat'gayawada, Alongside the Earth's Ribs.

 "The Rock People are here," I whisper to myself.

 In the spring sunshine, I walk the old Indian trail along the river.
 New grass has grown up along the banks, and oak trees are green with new leaves.
 Across the river, plum blossoms are thick on branches that hang over the water.
-The river flows blue-green with snowmelt.
+The river flows gray-green with snowmelt.

 In the middle is an ancient rock with its top sticking out of the riffles.
-A black otter-like animal slips out of the water, climbs to the top of the rock and looks around.
+A black otter-like animal slips out of the water, climbs to the top of the rock, and looks around.
 He notices me, dives back in and disappears below the surface.
-This is one of the old time healing animals, the first neighbors of the Rock People.
+This is one of the Old Time healing animals, the first neighbors of the Rock People.
 Centuries later, when the whites showed up, these animals slipped into the deepest shadows of the ancient world and are rarely seen these days.

 I walk downriver past the long lake where two spotted magical dogs live in their stone house.
 They come out and bark at me as I walk by, friendly woofs that acknowledge me as an old friend.